 12.3.3.
-The player committing an illegal defense or an illegal attack will be removed from the field for 30 seconds removal penalty and has to re-enter the field from the center of the one of the two touch lines which is further away from the current ball position.
+The player committing an illegal defense or an illegal attack will be removed from the field for 30 seconds removal penalty and has to re-enter the field from the center of the one of the two touch lines which the referee decides.
+It has to face the center of the field when entering.